sickopickle/NoTeX/README.md

     1: No TeX.
 I personally hate writing LaTeX.

-    2: Note-X, because it can be used to take mathematical notes.
+    2: Note-X. It can be used to take mathematical notes.